Don't fancy the gym? How to exercise at home and outside

 Updated 19th July 2021 - We recommend the coronavirus page on the Government website for more up to date information.

 We all know how good exercise can be for us.
 Getting active helps to boost our mood and energy levels, helping us to feel and sleep better.
-With tiered restrictions across the country this winter, it’s even more important that we look after our physical and mental health.
+With restrictions easing across the country, it’s important that we look after our physical and mental health.
 That’s where exercise steps in, but how can we get moving when you're not keen on going to a gym?

 Read on for our top exercise tips you can do from home.